Danone Institute North America Sustainable Food Systems Initiative

-The “One Planet.
-One Health” Initiative is a competitive program that will select and fund up to five transdisciplinary teams in 2021 to design, implement and evaluate actionable community-based projects on sustainable food systems that contribute to the nutritional health of populations and support communication about their impact.
+The DINA Sustainable Food Systems Initiative is a competitive program that will select and fund up to five transdisciplinary teams in 2023 to design, implement and evaluate actionable community-based projects on sustainable food systems that contribute to the nutritional health of populations and support communication about their impact.

-As part of the initiative, selected teams will participate in a multi-day virtual program in October 2021 and four-day in-person program in spring 2022.
-The objectives of these programs are to provide expertise and support for enhancing projects through project-specific communication and evaluation assistance, and to facilitate the development of a community among award recipients to share ideas, offer support, and create a grassroots movement toward sustainable food systems that improve human health.
-Programming will include content on the relationship between sustainable food systems and human health from experts in sustainability, communication, nutrition, and economics; presentations and panels of community stakeholders involved in the sustainability food ecosystem; and panels and group discussions about working in transdisciplinary teams toward a common cause.
+As part of the initiative, selected teams will participate in a four-day in-person program in October 2023.
+The objectives of this program is to provide expertise and support for enhancing projects through project-specific communication and evaluation assistance, and to facilitate the development of a community among award recipients to share ideas, offer support, and create a grassroots movement toward sustainable food systems that improve human health.
+Programming will include content on the relationship between sustainable food systems and human health from experts in sustainability, communication, and nutrition; workshops with community stakeholders involved in the sustainability food ecosystem; and panels and group discussions about working in transdisciplinary teams toward a common cause.

 To be eligible for this initiative, each team must meet the following requirements:

 - Teams should include four core team members representing diverse disciplines related to food systems, including, but not limited to, nutrition, health, economics, agriculture, community food access and social or environmental sciences.
 All team members must actively work together on the project rather than serving exclusively in an advisory role.

 - At least one team member must be a faculty member from a U.S. or Canadian institution of higher education.
 The team may include other academic members, other professionals and practitioners, such as dining directors, community leaders or agricultural experts.

 - While more team members may be involved, only four will attend the in-person program in October 2023.
 To the extent possible, the four team members named in the application should be the team members who will be attending the program.